Origins of the Qin

 4. Bo Lawergren, The Iconography and Decoration of the Ancient Chinese Qin-Zither (500 BCE to 500 CE), in Music in Art XXXI/1-2, pp. 47 - 62.
 New York, The Graduate Center of the City University of New York, Spring-Fall 2007.

 One intriguing aspect of his argument points to the structure of the Zhou dynasty qin-styles, as seen in the instruments shown in the illustration at top and described in the related footnote.
 He says the narrow left-hand end of the pre-Han qin-styles (the pictures show the instruments as though the player is on the other side, facing us) evokes not so much a zither-type instrument as some known harps from Central Asia.
 Archaeological sites in regions west of China have yielded stringed instruments (most or all apparently had strings made of sinew) belonging to three of the four main types: a variety of lutes, lyres and harps, but no zithers.
 China, on the other hand, apparently had a variety of zithers (all apparently had silk strings) but none of the other types of chordophones.
-Prof. Lawergren then argues that these pre-Han qin-styles might form an intermediary instrument between Central Asian harps and our modern qin.
+Prof. Lawergren then argues that these pre-Han qin-styles might form an intermediary instrument between Central Asian harps and our classical qin.

 In addition, some West Asian harps were tuned using tuning-keys (軫鑰 zhenyao), and Prof. Lawergren has argued that some of the excavated qin-styles were also tuned in this way.
 (The tuning keys turned tuning pegs, which in turn had intermediary cords [now called rongkou] running through them; twisting the cords tightened or loosed the strings.)
-However, Wu Yuehua argues that such keys have never been found together with the qin-type instruments, only the se-type (modern qin are never known to have used tuning keys).
+However, Wu Yuehua argues that such keys have never been found together with the qin-type instruments, only the se-type (classical qin are never known to have used tuning keys).
 Building on his own argument Prof. Lawergren has cited instances of tuning keys found in various parts of China, especially the north, as well as in Central Asia.
-He considers this as evidence that the excavated qin-styles were also used in the north, the region from which our modern qin is said to have originated.
+He considers this as evidence that the excavated qin-styles were also used in the north, the region from which our classical qin is said to have originated.

 However, all this information together can lead one to an understanding of the excavated qin-styles that is quite different from that outlined here.
 Since at that time China is not known to have had indigenous harps or lutes, but did have zithers, it may be that these early qin-style instruments from Chu more likely resulted either from someone taking a local zither and imitating the structure of a steppe harp (in this regard see the earliest story of the konghou, above), or taking a steppe harp and making it look more like a local zither.
 Either of these could have resulted in an instrument having what looks like a lute-type fingerboard, but which actually allowed only harp-type plucking, the top surface being so uneven.